 Key Stage 3: The content is taught in a broadly chronological approach.
 This starts with the Anglo-Saxons (c500) through to The Holocaust.
 Key skills are also broken down into relevant "papers" that are in line with the GCSE requirements.
-Key Stage 4: Units are grouped into similar content to enable students to draw conclusions and links between different periods of History.
+Key Stage 4: Units are grouped into similar content to enable of History.
 Skills are assessed individually and in block-group, to allow students to focus on specific requirements.
 Key Stage 5: The curriculum is delivered chronologically, although some units have themes which see students re-start the chronology at certain points.

-Based on national guidelines, so that students are being enriched in the required content and skills as specified by the Department for Education.
+in the required content and skills as specified by the Department for Education.
 At Key Stage 4 & 5 some units are taught thematically, in a chronological order, where this is more appropriate to the way that certain knowledge is assessed.